 “I began to get the impression of movement.
 Something bluish white off to the right, then off to the left.
 A noise sort of filtered in.
 A kind of collection…?”
 He looked at his audience, made a searching gesture.
 “That’s not the word I want.
 As though…someone starts out whispering, then some other sounds and voices are admixed or layered gradually onto the first track.”

 “But what did you see?”
 He was making Beloye nervous.

 “Nothing, of course.
 Trinket took care of business.
 I finished our walk.”

-Dan crumpled the paper lining his box and tossed it…to rebound, somewhat close for coincidence, off Nola’s bag.
+Dan crumpled the paper lining his box and tossed it…to rebound off the lip of Nola’s bag.
 “So what’s the point?”